model-checking/kani/docs/src/bookrunner.md

     with `generate_text_bookrunner(...)`.

 > **NOTE**: Any changes done to the examples in `src/test/bookrunner/books/` may
-> be gone if the bookrunner is executed.
+> be overwritten if the bookrunner is executed.